 - Fine up to $500

 - Up to 6 months probation.

-Am I required to get out of the vehicle when a police officer orders me to in Pittsburgh?
+Do you have to get out of the car when a police officer orders me to in Pittsburgh?

 Yes.
 You are required to exit the vehicle when ordered to do so by a police officer in Pittsburgh.
 If you do not, you will be arrested and charged with disobeying a lawful order.